-That said, I will be the first to admit that my good-enough-standards have been lowered a notch or two over the past few years — namely because we’ve added 3 more people to our family, and those people require A LOT of my time and energy 🙂
+That said, I will be the first to admit that my good-enough-standards have been lowered a notch or two over the past few years — namely because we’ve added 4 more people to our family, and those people require A LOT of my time and energy! 🙂

-While I’m not one to blame my children for a messy home (for the most part, our house truly isn’t “messy”), I have shifted my priorities around quite a bit these past 5 years, and my housekeeping has taken somewhat of a backseat to other areas of my life.
+While I’m not one to blame my children for a messy home (our house truly isn’t “messy”), I have shifted my priorities around quite a bit these past 8 years, and my housekeeping has taken somewhat of a backseat to other areas of my life.

-I would also love to have more decorations throughout my home — both seasonal and everyday country farmhouse decor — but for the time being, I decorate with kid-friendly items, or keep my decorations where little hands cannot reach them.
+In a perfect world, I’d also like to have more decorations throughout my home — both seasonal and everyday country farmhouse decor — but for the time being, I decorate with kid-friendly items, or keep my decorations where little hands cannot reach them.

-It sounds so fun and exciting when I list everything out — especially since I could probably double my income if I did everything I listed above.
-But I would also have to put my kids in daycare all day, sacrifice almost all my free time, and get used to being on-the-go all the time.
+It sounds so fun and exciting when I list everything out — especially since I could probably double or triple my income if I did everything I listed above.
+But I would also have to put my kids in daycare, sacrifice much of my free time, and be on-the-go all the time.